 Pet Insurance is one of the ways that, as a responsible pet owner, you can ensure that you are able to provide the necessary care for your pet throughout his/her life.

-As well as helping to pay for veterinary treatment, pet insurance policies often provide cover for other things such as kennelling should you be hospitalised, help with costs of recovering a lost pet and cover should your pet cause damage to someone else’s property.
+As well as helping to pay for Veterinary treatment, Pet Insurance policies often provide cover for other things such as kennelling should you be hospitalised, help with the costs of recovering a lost pet and cover should your pet cause damage to someone else’s property.

 Did You Know?

-1 in 3 pets may require unexpected veterinary treatment each year?* Whilst advances in veterinary medicine mean we can do more for your pet, treatment costs can soon mount up.
-We recommend Petplan insurance to all our clients to help cover unexpected vets bills.
+1 in 3 pets may require unexpected Veterinary treatment each year.
+Whilst advances in Veterinary Medicine mean we can do more for your pet, treatment costs can soon mount up.
+We suggest insurance to all our clients to help cover unexpected Vet’s bills.

-You may be surprised to hear that you are more likely to claim on your pet insurance than your car or household policies (Allianz Insurance plc).
-In fact, in our experience if you are one of the few people who don’t need to claim on your pet insurance you really are very lucky indeed!
+You may be surprised to hear that you are more likely to claim on your Pet Insurance than your car or household policies (Allianz Insurance plc).
+In fact, in our experience, if you are one of the few people who does not need to claim on your Pet Insurance then you really are very lucky indeed!

 Things You Should Check About Your Policy

-Check the Policy Excess: this is the part of the claim that is payable by the policy holder and not the insurance company – all policies have an excess but the amount may vary between different companies and over time as your pet gets older.
+Check the Policy Excess: This is the part of the claim which is payable by the policyholder and not the insurance company – all policies have an excess but the amount may vary between different companies and over time as your pet gets older.
 Your excess may also include a variable amount based on a % of the total invoice.
-Details of your excess will be found on your insurance certificate or schedule.
+Details of your excess will be found on your Insurance Certificate or Schedule.

-All insurance policies vary and although we are happy to help you making insurance claims, it remains your responsibility, as policy holder, to check the level of cover that you have in relation to any treatment we agree to provide.
-The insurance contract exists between you and your insurance company and queries about your policy should usually be directed to them.
+All insurance policies vary and although we are happy to help you making insurance claims, it remains your responsibility, as the policyholder, to check the level of cover that you have in relation to any treatment we agree to provide.
+The Insurance Contract exists between you and your insurance company and queries about your Policy should usually be directed to them.